 Skip to Content

-There is nothing more comforting or delicious than Irish Beef Stew.
+There is nothing more comforting or delicious on a cool, crisp day than Irish Beef Stew.
 Fall apart tender pieces of beef cooked with vegetables in a thick and rich sauce.
-Who can resist?

 And when I tried it for the first time, I was hooked.
-It had an amazing flavor and the beef literally fell apart in my mouth.
+It had an amazing depth of flavor.
+The beef literally fell apart in my mouth and the vegetables were perfectly tender and coated in a thick and rich broth.

 Irish Beef Stew made with Guinness.